“Vibe coding” is the new caffeine: intoxicating, productivity-boosting, and capable of ruining your week if you treat it like water.

 If you want to vibe code in production, you need to accept one brutal truth:

-The core pattern: the Evidence Bundle
+The Evidence Bundle

 If you do one thing after reading this, do this: